 Sunday Services -

-The following guidance is from 1st December 2020
+The following guidance is from 04/09/2021

-If you, anyone you are living with, or anyone within your social bubble has experienced symptoms similar to COVID-19, please do not attend St Mark's for any reason for at least 14 days.
+When the church is open, if you, anyone you are living with, or anyone within your social bubble has experienced symptoms similar to COVID-19, please do not attend St Mark's for any reason for at least 14 days.
 If you develop symptoms within 7 days of attending St Mark's, please contact us as soon as you can.

-We may not be able to accommodate our usual congregation size, so please email the Secretary to book your place each week - this will enable us to comply with the NHS Test and Trace.
+Limited Space - We may not be able to accommodate our usual congregation size, so please email the Secretary to book your place each week - this will enable us to comply with the NHS Test and Trace.
 If you would prefer not to attend in person for any reason, you can join the service live online by visiting our YouTube channel, or tapping the link on the homepage.

 We provide antiviral hand sanitiser for your use when you arrive, but would remind you that washing your hands thoroughly with warm water and soap for at least 20 seconds before attending and after returning home is strongly advised.

-You'll be directed to a suitable seat when you are invited in.
+While Inside - You'll be directed to a suitable seat when you are invited in.
 Please remain seated whenever possible, and do not turn around in your seat.
 Please wear a mask at all times both inside and when waiting outside the church building.
 You may remove your mask to take communion, and worship leaders will remove their masks only when they are actively leading worship.

-While we cannot share communion in the normal way, you are welcome to bring your own bread and wine (or non-alcoholic alternative) with you in a sealed container.
+Communion - While we cannot share communion in the normal way, you are welcome to bring your own bread and wine (or non-alcoholic alternative) with you in a sealed container.
 Please ensure you take your container away with you when you leave.
 We will post updates noting when communion will be held prior to the services.

-Our normal sharing of the peace is suspended until further notice.
+Sharing the Peace - Our normal sharing of the peace is suspended until further notice.
 Some services may include a contactless version of the peace.

-A plate will be available to leave donations in as you leave the church.
+Collections - A plate will be available to leave donations in as you leave the church.
 Alternatively, ask a member of the worship team to donate using contactless card payment, or donate online.

-If you're unable to attend St Mark's for any reason, we continue to stream our services online so you can join remotely.
+Not Attending? - If you're unable to attend St Mark's for any reason, we continue to stream our services online so you can join remotely.
 You can join the stream by visiting our YouTube channel, or clicking the link on the homepage.
 All of our previously-streamed services are available on our Services page.